jezevec10/jstris-guide/guide.md

 ### Q: Can I play Jstris offline?

 A: Yes.
 In order to play offline, you have to first download Jstris while you are online.
-To do this, right click on the home page, press "Save as", and download the html file.
+To do this, right-click on the home page, press "Save as", and download the HTML file.
 Note that only single player modes can be played offline, and the scores will not be saved.

 - - -